Nykaa: Beauty-ful E-commerce play

 How do operating metrics look?

-As I had mentioned in the Zomato article, we need to understand and focus on operating metrics when investing in a young start-up.
-The company generates 90% of revenue from the BPC segment so I would focus on its operating metrics:
+We need to understand and focus on operating metrics when investing in a young start-up.
+The company generates 87% of its revenue from the BPC segment so I would focus on its operating metrics:

 Key takeaways:

-Unique transacting customers have grown from 3.5 million in FY19 to 8.4 million in FY22 – a 2.4x increase
+• Unique transacting customers have grown from 3.5 million in FY19 to 10 million in FY23 – ~3x increase but the growth has slowed in FY23

 2. Key Historical Financials